LoyolaChicagoBooks/scalaworkshop/source/cs1.rst

 Scala's answer to ``main()`` (largely a vestige of C-based languages) is to support *singleton objects*, which we rely upon in some more advanced examples.
-While we consider the singleton pattern to be a bit overrated and overused (e.g. ``Runtime.getRuntime()`` and many others like it in Java's API), the singleton object as found here is complelely decoupled from any class and allows you to create an *environment* so to speak with its own namespace but without the burden of a full class definition.
+While we consider the singleton pattern to be a bit overrated and overused (e.g. ``Runtime.getRuntime()`` and many others like it in Java's API), the singleton object as found here is completely decoupled from any class and allows you to create an *environment* so to speak with its own namespace but without the burden of a full class definition.

 In this example, we create a singleton object to act as our ``main()`` driver.